jncraton/oop-cpsc2030/lectures/09-static-methods.md

 Static and Class Methods in Python
 =================================

-Introduction to Static and Class Methods
+Overview
 ----------------------------------------

-- In Python, we can define methods inside a class that belong to the class itself, rather than instances of the class
+- Some methods can belong to the class instead of instances
 - These methods are called static methods and class methods
-- They are used to group related functionality together and to provide alternative ways of creating instances
+- Used to group related functionality together
+- May provide alternative ways of creating instances

 Static Methods
 --------------

 - Static methods are methods that belong to a class, rather than instances of the class
 - They are defined using the `@staticmethod` decorator
-- They do not have access to the class or instance, and are essentially just functions that are namespaced by the class
+- They do not have access to the class or instance
+- Essentially just functions that are namespaced by the class

 Example
 -------